Swiss VAT: the essentials

 Completing a VAT statement

-As a VAT payer, you are obliged to submit a detailed statement of the services provided every quarter or half-year.
+As a VAT-registered taxpayer, you are required to submit a quarterly or half-yearly settlement of the services provided.
 You can choose between two methods.

 The Swiss VAT statement can be filed directly online.